Panopticon-Project/panopticon-Gallmaker/README.md

 * Primary activities - Description goes here

 ### Attack Pattern
-The type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
 * Initial Access
   * [Spearphishing Attachment](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * The group delivers a malicious Office lure document to victims, most likely via a spear-phishing email.
 These lure documents use titles with government, military, and diplomatic themes, and the file names are written in English or Cyrillic languages.
 The attackers use filenames that would be of interest to a variety of targets in Eastern Europe, including: bg embassy list.docx and Navy.ro members list.docx